cchitsiang/awesome-stars/topics.md

 - [akveo/ngx-admin](https://github.com/akveo/ngx-admin) - Customizable admin dashboard template based on Angular 10+
 - [nhn/tui.grid](https://github.com/nhn/tui.grid) - 🍞🔡 The Powerful Component to Display and Edit Data.
 Experience the Ultimate Data Transformer!
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
-- [sequelize/sequelize](https://github.com/sequelize/sequelize) - An easy-to-use and promise-based multi SQL dialects ORM tool for Node.js | Postgres, MySQL, MariaDB, SQLite, MSSQL, Snowflake, Oracle DB (v6) & Db2 for IBM i
+- [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Typescript and Javascript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.
 - [javieraviles/node-typescript-koa-rest](https://github.com/javieraviles/node-typescript-koa-rest) - REST API boilerplate using NodeJS and KOA2, typescript.
 Logging and JWT as middlewares.
 TypeORM with class-validator, SQL CRUD.
 Docker included.
 Swagger docs, actions CI and valuable README
 - [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Universal Infrastructure as Code.
 Your Cloud, Your Language, Your Way 🚀
 - [este/este](https://github.com/este/este) - This repo is suspended.